 Even backflow testing has entered a new, innovative dimension.
 While testing has largely been performed the same way for decades, the recording and submission of test results have evolved substantially.

 Backflow testing used to be an arduous exercise with lots of paperwork.
-Testers could spend 20% of their time dealing with test reports and submittals — making sure they were filled out with all the necessary information, dealing with different test forms for each municipality, and submitting it through any combination of mail, fax, and email.
+Testers could spend 20% of their time dealing with test reports and submittals — making sure they were filled out with all the necessary information, dealing with different test forms for each municipality, and submitting it through any combination of mail, fax and email.
 These challenges are wasteful and costly.

-For testers, backflow test management software now helps automate redundant data entry such as tester ID and credentials, test kit calibration, etc. They can even help keep track of previous tests, auto-fill forms and help the tester reach out to previous customers when they know their next backflow test must be completed.
+For testers, backflow test management software now helps automate redundant data entry such as tester ID and credentials, test kit calibration, etc. They can even help keep track of previous tests, auto fill forms and help the tester reach out to previous customers when they know their next backflow test must be completed.
 Many testers are independent or part of a small company, so this can be a huge step forward in productivity.
 Some systems can even submit test results automatically.

 Test management software can also help simplify the test itself.
 Backflow test forms can be confusing because they squeeze all the required tests onto a single sheet.
-RPZ, DC, DCDA, RPDA, and PVB tests all have to compete for space, along with other required information for the tester and valve.
-To add to that challenge, many municipalities have different variations of the form.
+RPZ, DC, DCDA, RPDA and PVB tests all have to compete for space, along with other required information for the tester and valve.
+To add to that challenge, many municipalities have a different variations of the form.
 Test management software can eliminate all the wasted space so all you see on a phone or tablet are the fields that need attention.

-Though the backflow prevention industry has been slow to adopt digital technology, products are coming to market that provides real value.
+Though the backflow prevention industry has been slow to adopt digital technology, products are coming to market that provide real value.
 Manufacturers and other companies in the space will continue to innovate to help make our water safer and cleaner.